boltops-tools/jack/README.md

 The example above means the EB application name will be `api` and the environment name will be `prod-api-web`.
 The second word of the environment name is by convention the application name.

-This convention can be overriden easily via by creating a `~/.jack/settings.yml` or `jack/settings` within the project and defining your own regular expression.
-The regexp is a ruby regexp.
+This convention can be overriden easily via by creating a `~/.jack/settings.yml` or `jack/settings` within the project and defining your own regular expression with the `conventions.app_name_pattern` key.
+The regexp is a ruby regexp and must have 1 capture group.
 Here is an example:

 ```yaml
 create: